portapps/portapps.github.io/src/_posts/2018-11-22-qbittorrent-portable-4.1.4-1.md

 {% include vars.html %}

 A new Portapps app has been added to the collection !<br />
-qBittorrent a free and open-source software alternative to µTorrent.<br />
+qBittorrent is a free and open-source software alternative to µTorrent.<br />
 You can download this first release of qbittorrent portable 4.1.4-1 on the [qBittorrent portable page]({{ var_seo_url | append: '/app/qbittorrent-portable/' }}) !